jpmondet/devnet_training/README.md

 **Validating modules :**
 ``pyang --lint <yang_module>``

+We can also validate modules via the website `yangvalidator.com`.
+This one is interesting since it can validate against a specific RFC and/or Draft.

 **Generating python :**
 ``export PYBINDPLUGIN=`/usr/bin/env python -c 'import pyangbind; import os; print("%s/plugin" % os.path.dirname(pyangbind.__file__))'``
 ``pyang -p /path/to/target --plugindir $PYBINDPLUGIN -f pybind openconfig-bgp.yang > openconfig-bgp.py``

+OR

+Use of ydk-gen to generate python (or other) libs from yang modules + a profile file (mostly metadatas) :
+``python generate.py --python --bundle profile_file.json``

 ## Nornir automation